sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 ## What is WebAssembly?
 WebAssembly is a binary code format to transfer web applications from the server to the browser.
-It is incorporated in modern browsers to be used in tandem with existing JavaScript applications, and uses existing JavaScript engines to interpret and execute.
-It has taken the world wide web by storm a
+It is incorporated in modern browsers to be used in tandem with existing JavaScript applications, and uses components from existing JavaScript engines to interpret and execute.
+It has taken the world wide web by storm as
 - it is rolled out by four major browsers (Chrome, Edge, Mozilla and Safari) i.e. platform independent
 - it is programming model independent